-- 1. Researchers and professional staff must, in all aspects of their research: - a. conduct themselves ethically, with integrity and professionalism, in accordance with the principles of the Macquarie University Ethics Statement; - b. observe fairness and equity; - c. demonstrate intellectual honesty; - d. declare and manage conflicts of interest or potential conflicts of interest effectively and transparently; - e. ensure the safety and well being of those associated with research; - f. show respect for human research participants, and comply with the ethical principles of integrity, respect, justice and beneficence.
-The National Statement on Ethical Conduct in Human Research (2007, updated March 2014) and Values and Ethics Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003) set out principles for protecting human participants in research; - g. show respect for the animals they use in research, in accordance with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes (2003); - h. ensure the protection of people and the environment from risks resulting from research and release into the environment of genetically modified organisms.
-In achieving this researchers must comply with their responsibilities under the Gene Technology Act 2000 (Cth), the Gene Technology Regulations 2001 (Cth), and any relevant guidelines issued by the Office of the Gene Technology Regulator; - i. show respect for the environment and conduct their research so as to minimise adverse effects on the wider community and the environment; - j. appropriately acknowledge the role of others in research; - k. be responsible in the communication of research results, and - I. promote adherence to The Macquarie Code. - 2.
+- 1. Researchers and professional staff must, in all aspects of their research: - a. conduct themselves ethically, with integrity and professionalism, in accordance with the principles of the Macquarie University Ethics Statement; - b. observe fairness and equity; - c. demonstrate intellectual honesty; - d. declare and manage conflicts of interest (actual, perceived or potential) effectively and transparently; - e. ensure the safety and well being of those associated with research; - f. show respect for human research participants, and comply with the ethical principles of integrity, respect, justice and beneficence.
+The National Statement on Ethical Conduct in Human Research (2007, updated March 2014) and Values and Ethics - Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003) set out principles for protecting human participants in research; - g. show respect for the animals they use in research, in accordance with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes (2003); - ensure the protection of people and the environment from risks resulting from research and release into the environment of genetically modified organisms.
+In achieving this researchers must comply with their responsibilities under the Gene Technology Act 2000 (Cth), the Gene Technology Regulations 2001 (Cth), and any relevant guidelines issued by the Office of the Gene Technology Regulator; - i. show respect for the environment and conduct their research so as to minimise adverse effects on the wider community and the environment; - j. appropriately acknowledge the role of others in research; - k. be responsible in the communication of research results, and - I. adhere to The Macquarie Code, The Australian Code and all University policies and Codes of Conduct governing the conduct of research by University researchers. - 2.
 Research methods, results and outputs should be open to scrutiny and debate.